IBM/cpdctl/README.md

 $ oc get route cp-console -n <foundational-services-ns> --template='{{ .spec.host }}'
 ```
 where `<foundational-services-ns>` is the namespace of foundational services, by default `ibm-common-services`.

-### Configuration with file

-**IBM Cloud Pak for Data Command Line Interface** uses a single configuration file that allows it to store information about one or more contexts, where each context can refer to a different environment.

-#### Configuration file location

-The location of the configuration file is determined in the following way (in the order of precedence):
-1. From the `--cpd-config` flag value (if set).
-For example:

-   `$ cpdctl --cpd-config=config.yaml config profile list`

-   When the path is not absolute, it is regarded as relative to the current working directory.
-The command above will load configuration from file `config.yaml` located in the current working directory.
-2. From `CPD_CONFIG` environment variable (if set).
-For example:

-   `$ CPD_CONFIG=/opt/cpdctl/config.yaml cpdctl config profile list`

-   The command above will load configuration from absolute path `/opt/cpdctl/config.yaml`
-3. Finally, the default configuration file location `$HOME/.cpdctl/config` is used.

 ## Available commands
 ```